 Another method I use is to subscribe to a couple of key journals and sign up to receiving the contents lists (electronically, e.g. via email alert) for a few others.
 Others use tools such as Google Alerts to look for information online.

 You might need to play around with this as different tools and techniques suit different people and projects.
 I don’t use personally use Google Alerts because I don’t love Google and I end up with too much stuff that isn’t relevant.
-I would rather miss a few good blog posts than spend ages sifting through loads of poor quality.
+I would rather miss a few good blog posts than spend ages sifting through loads of poor quality ones.
 My focus is journals and professional information, and I change the lists of what I am watching quite frequently as journals and information services improve or deteriorate over time and with new editors or management.
-If something isn’t serving you, don’t be afraid to delete, unsubscribe or bin.
+If something isn’t serving you, don’t be afraid to delete, unsubscribe or bin it.
 It might well have been innovative and brilliant ten years ago, but if it isn’t meeting your information needs now and has just become useless ‘noise’, then don’t waste your time/money.
 Same with people and organisations.
 If they’re no longer regularly posting stuff that interests you, unsubscribe.
 Otherwise, it’s just noise.
 If they get interesting again, you can sign back up again.
 Don’t allow FOMO to lead you to overwhelm yourself.

 Use containers to manage the flow